ray-project/ray/doc/source/tune/api_docs/trainable.rst

 .. tip:: Do not use ``session.report`` within a ``Trainable`` class.

-Tune will run this function on a separate thread in a Ray actor process.

-You'll notice that Ray Tune will output extra values in addition to the user reported metrics, such as ``iterations_since_restore``.
-See :ref:`tune-autofilled-metrics` for an explanation/glossary of these values.

 In the previous example, we reported on every step, but this metric reporting frequency is configurable.
 For example, we could also report only a single time at the end with the final score: